maktarsis/bazel-exp/README.md

 # Angular Bazel Boilerplate

-#### Contains starter code structure and basic feature module to explore some workaround and possibilities
+###### Contains starter code structure and basic feature modules to explore some workarounds and possibilities

-#### Feel free to use groundword.
+###### Feel free to use groundword.
 I will be glad to comments, issues, PRs and so on.
+More information and examples will be available later